-- Connect the RJ45 cable to the Ethernet Port on the Anybus gateway from a router (LAN). - Connect the PC to the router (LAN) via RJ45 Ethernet cable. - The network setup is displayed in Figure 9.10.
+- Connect the RJ45 cable to the Ethernet Port on the Anybus gateway from a router (LAN). - Connect the PC to the router (LAN) via RJ45 Ethernet cable. - The network setup is displayed below.

-Figure 9.10: Network Setup with PC Example
+Figure 67: Network Setup with PC Example